Natural building

+Natural building or ecological building is a discipline within the more comprehensive scope of green building, sustainable architecture as well as sustainable and ecological design that promotes the construction of buildings using sustainable processes and locally available natural materials.

-A natural building involves a range of building systems and materials that place major emphasis on sustainability.
-Ways of achieving sustainability through natural building focus on durability and the use of minimally processed, plentiful or renewable resources, as well as those that, while recycled or salvaged, produce healthy living environments and maintain indoor air quality.
+This in turn implies durability and the use of minimally processed, plentiful or renewable resources, as well as those that, while recycled or salvaged, produce healthy living environments and maintain indoor air quality.
 Natural building tends to rely on human labor, more than technology.
 As Michael G. Smith observes, it depends on "local ecology, geology and climate; on the character of the particular building site, and on the needs and personalities of the builders and users."

 The basis of natural building is the need to lessen the environmental impact of buildings and other supporting systems, without sacrificing comfort or health.
 To be more sustainable, natural building uses primarily abundantly available, renewable, reused or recycled materials.
 The use of rapidly renewable materials is increasingly a focus.
 In addition to relying on natural building materials, the emphasis on the architectural design is heightened.
 The orientation of a building, the utilization of local climate and site conditions, the emphasis on natural ventilation through design, fundamentally lessen operational costs and positively impact the environment.
 Building compactly and minimizing the ecological footprint is common, as are on-site handling of energy acquisition, on-site water capture, alternate sewage treatment and water reuse.